 Swirl-Around Food Storage Container Organizer

 It’s a well-known fact that food storage containers are the bane of anyone who longs for an organized kitchen.
 If your food storage containers are making you crazy, you’ve got to get your hands on this swirl-around food storage organizer.
 The set includes eight 8-, 16- and 24-ounce containers, 24 interchangeable locking lids and a turning carousel that spins 360 degrees.
+(Check out why a Lazy Susan in your fridge isn’t such a bad idea.)
 You’ll never have to worry about finding the right size lid since they’re all the same, while the clear containers nest neatly within each other to save space.
 Check out these 13 items in your kitchen you need to throw out already, including old food storage containers!

 For the DIY lovers out there, check out this project.
 It features a sliding tray that creates two shallower spaces.
 Make it 1/8 inch narrower than the drawer box, about half the length and any depth you want (ours is 1-3/4 in. deep).
 When you position the holes for the adjustable shelf supports, don’t rely on measurements and arithmetic.
 Instead, position the tray inside the drawer box at least 1/8 in. lower than the cabinet opening and make a mark on the tray.
 Here’s is the complete how-to instruction guide for this project!

 DIY this super helpful, inexpensive rack that mounts inside a cabinet door.
 It will hold your cutting boards out of sight, while keeping them organized!
 Check out how to make this project, here (scroll down!).

 Kitchen Cabinet Organizers: Toe-Kick Drawers